enderta/JobsTracker/README.md

 After installing all prerequisites and setting up, start the application with npm start.
 Navigate to http://localhost:3000 in your web browser to view the application.
+The API server will be running on http://localhost:5000.

 ## Available Scripts